-Figure 4 Plot of proglacial lake area from mapping of ASTER satellite imagery (8th August 2014; light blue) and historical aerial imagery (1957 to 1963; dark blue).
+Figure 4 Plot of proglacial lake area from mapping of ASTER satellite imagery (8th August 2014; light blue) and historical aerial imagery (1957 to 1963; dark blue) across the ‘Greater Kebnekaise’ area.
 Lake 41 is covered by an aerial image from 1957, lakes 48, 51 and 52 from 1963 imagery and the remaining lakes are covered in imagery from 1959 or 1960.
 Note that ‘snow concealed’ lakes are not plotted.

 Figure 5 a.
-Aerial image (Lantmateriet, 1959) of Kaskapakte glaciar (Sweden) showing 1959 proglacial lake outline (black) with August 2014 proglacial lake outline (blue).
+Aerial image (Lantmateriet, 1959) of Kaskapakte glaciar (Sweden; 67.955144°N, 18.565447° E) showing 1959 proglacial lake outline (black) with August 2014 proglacial lake outline (blue).
 Spatial resolution is unknown but estimated ~1m. b.
 ASTER satellite composite image (G,R, NIR, 15m resolution) from 8th August 2014 (10:46am) with 1960 proglacial lake outline (black) and August 2014 outline (blue).

-Figure 6 Plot of glacier terminus position change between 2010 to 2018 from Rapid Eye (5 m) multispectral satellite imagery.
+Figure 6 Rapid Eye multispectral satellite image from 27/7/2010 with; yellow outline = 2010 glacier terminus area, dashed black line = 2018 glacier terminus area, purple line = width of glacier terminus area.
+Inset; a.
+Plot of glacier terminus position change between 2010 to 2018 from Rapid Eye multispectral satellite imagery.
 Light blue denotes glaciers with a proglacial lake in the forefield (non-contact), grey bars denoting glaciers with no proglacial lake in the forefield and dark blue bars denoting glaciers with contact to a proglacial lake.
-See Supplementary S2 for map.
+For locations of inset b. and c. see Figure 1.

-Figure 7 Satellite image from Digital Globe 30/8/2014 of Sarek area (courtesy of Google Earth).
-The highest peak in the area, Sarektjakka (2,089 m) is in the indicated by the green triangle (bottom centre left of the image).
+Figure 7 Satellite image from Digital Globe (WV2 0.5m resolution) 30/8/2014 of Sarek area.
+The highest peak in the area, Sarektjakka (2,089 m) is in the bottom centre left of the image.
 Red line denotes the topographic profile (inset).
 Note the extensive terminal moraine systems (LIA maximum) extending beyond the corrie into the main valley below (orange dashed line).
 Green dashed line marks the valley side.
 Small proglacial lakes are clearly visible in the forefields due to the green colour from high suspended sediment load (Amphibolite).
-Note the wide vegetated valley bottom to the north east.
+Orange dashed line = Little Ice Age Maximum.

-Figure 8 Satellite image from Digital Globe 25/8/2014 of Marmapakte area (courtesy of Google Earth).
+Figure 8 Satellite image from Digital Globe (WV2 0.5m resolution)25/8/2014 of Marmapakte area.
 Red line denotes the line of the topographic profile.
 The highest peak in the image, Marmapakte (1,888 m) is in the lower left hand corner.
-Marmapakte glaciaren (R Supplementary) flows north east from the peak to partly terminate in a proglacial lake (PGLID:14) at 1285 m at bottom centre of image.
+Marmapakte glaciaren (R) flows north east from the peak to partly terminate in a proglacial lake (PGLID:14) at 1285 m at bottom centre of image.
 Orange dashed line = Little Ice Age Maximum.